-For the Book and the Data Disc: Janet Brewer, Sheila Denwood, Lynda Burke, Dorothy Phillips, Judith Clarke, Jane Hughes, Chris Robson, Francis Parker, Peter Donnelly and Norman Gardner.
+Book and the Data Disc: Janet Brewer, Sheila Denwood, Lynda Burke, Dorothy Phillips, Judith Clarke, Jane Hughes, Chris Robson, Francis Parker, Peter Donnelly and Norman Gardner.

-From organisations: The Lancaster and District Library Service (Steve, Lyn, Jennie and Susan for their everlasting patience and expertise), Lancaster Guardian for consistent support and understanding (Sue Riley and Louise Bryning), Radio Lancashire (Tim Padfield), Kent Valley Printers (Howard Duff), IDENT of Kendal (David Smith), IS SO Technology (Darren Phillips).
+Thanks need also to be given to the Lancaster and District Library Service (Steve, Lyn, Jennie and Susan for their everlasting patience and expertise), Lancaster Guardian for consistent support and understanding (Sue Riley and Louise Bryning), Radio Lancashire (Tim Padfield), Kent Valley Printers (Howard Duff), IDENT of Kendal (David Smith), IS SO Technology (Darren Phillips).

 The Custodians: Those who look after the 200 War Memorials recorded in this book have been most patient and helpful during our research.
 Thank you.

-Relatives and friends: Who have provided information about their loved ones who died in conflict, and told us so many moving stories.
+Relatives and friends: Who have provided information about their loved ones who died in the conflict, and told us so many moving stories.
 We cannot thank them enough.

-Most of all Our thanks to the 2700 men and women commemorated on our War Memorials.
+Most of all, our thanks to the 2700 men and women commemorated on our War Memorials.